Synerise/android-sdk/README.md

         .injectorAutomatic(true)
         .build();
 ```
-Setting `.injectorAutomatic(true)` will fetch Walkthrough riht away.
+Setting `.injectorAutomatic(true)` will fetch Walkthrough right away.
 Note, that Walkthrough will be presented the moment it gets loaded atop of your current Activity if it's id is different than previously presented.<br>
+Please note that walkthrough is translucent activity, so your activity's `onStop()` method may not be called.
+Also walkthrough activity is launched with FLAG_ACTIVITY_NEW_TASK flag so you can handle your activity stack properly.
 To control this behavior please fetch your Walkthrough manually with `Injector.getWalkthrough()`.
 This method cancels previous API request (if any) and then starts loading Walkthrough asynchronously.
 Also, it must be called after `Injector.setOnWalkthroughListener(OnWalkthroughListener)` to receive callbacks properly.
 See Optional callbacks section below.<br>
 You can check if Walkthrough is already loaded with `Injector.isWalkthroughLoaded()` method, which returns true if Walkthrough is already loaded.<br>
 Moreover, there is an enhanced method to check if Walkthrough is loaded. `Injector.isLoadedWalkthroughUnique()` verifies whether loaded Walkthrough is different than previously presented.
 Every time any Walkthrough is presented it's id is cached locally, therefore you can control your flow more precisely.